yallie/doublebass.ru/README.md

 doublebass.ru
 =============

-Doublebass.ru website repository powered by Jekull static generator.
-The following directories and their contents are Copyright © Nikolay Yakovlev.
-You may not reuse anything therein without my permission:
+Doublebass.ru website repository powered by Jekyll static generator.<br>
+The following directories and their contents are copyright © Nikolay Yakovlev.<br>
+You may not reuse anything therein without author's permission:

 *   _posts/
 *   images/